 The tipping point came for yours truly last summer.
-As I faced yet another season of the academic job search – applying for anything that fit my qualifications, perhaps scrambling for an adjunct position near where I live, maybe even looking to a secondary school – I simply said fuck this shit.
-I’m on my own.
+As I faced yet another season of the academic job search – applying for anything that fit my qualifications, perhaps scrambling for an adjunct position near where I live – I simply said enough.
 We all know the near hopeless status of the academic job market: zillions of qualified candidates (and more getting pumped through the system every year) for a mere handful of tenure-track positions, the dismal and poverty-stricken life of the adjunct, and the overall suckiness of rejection.
 So there is really no point in rehashing what prospective professors have been complaining about for years.
 These are simply the facts.
 And we all know it.
 The system has failed.

 So I call for a revolutionary measure.
 Reject the academic job market.
 Do NOT apply.
 Do NOT accept an adjunct position (unless of course, you enjoy earning 24K a year).
 And most important, do NOT try to be the catalyst of change within the existing institution.
 There comes a time when we must admit that trying to “fix” a broken system is along the lines of rearranging the deck chairs on the Titanic.
 So don’t bother.